Previous course code: LIFS 4580

 LIFS 2040 OR LIFS 2060Learn more: Read More

 Fundamentals in the epidemiology, etiology and treatment of cancers; basic mechanisms of carcinogenesis.
-For LIFS and BIBU students in their third year (for 3Y degree) or fourth year (for 4Y degree) of study.
+For LIFS/BIBU students in their fourth year of study.

 The aim of the course is for students to acquire hands-on laboratory experience in conducting a short research project and producing a formal written report.
 Each student will conduct the bench work for the proposal developed in the prerequisite course LIFS 3510 and hence under the same faculty supervisor as LIFS 3510.
 Due to the short duration, emphasis is on appreciation of the research process rather than results obtained.
 Approval of a faculty supervisor is required for students to enroll in the course.
 Graded P or F.